 For Your Information

 In addition to observing students during each PALS session, the teacher can frequently assess each student’s reading progress through curriculum-based measurement (CBM).
-To learn more about CBM, please take a look at these IRIS Modules:
+To learn more about CBM for reading, please take a look at the following IRIS Module:

 Devin Kearns, MA